 Disclosure: This post is for informational purposes only.
 This post may contain affiliate links.

 Most people with chronic pain has had to find alternative ways to cope with the pain and to function somewhat normally each day.
+It’s not easy to deal with chronic pain, aside from prescribed medicines you can also consider high quality delta 8 for some relief.
 Chronic pain is referred to as pain that is felt on a daily basis for 6 months or longer.
 If you are a parent and suffer from chronic pain, you will learn quickly that you have to alter your lifestyle in order to take care of your children.
 For example, I have a hard time picking up my son and holding him while standing up.
 I have to explain to him that I can’t hold him unless I am sitting down.
 Sometimes he doesn’t understand and sometimes he gets it.

 Talking to your Child About Chronic Pain or Illness

 Today I wanted to share with you some tips on how to help your children understand chronic pain.

 - Explain Your Case – It is important that you explain to your child or children what you are going through so that they can understand your limitations or at least understand that you are always sick or in pain.
 Don’t get frustrated with your child if you feel like you have to constantly repeat yourself and explain it to them several times before they are able to understand what you deal with on a daily basis.

 - Be Open and Honest – When your child is younger, you can simply tell them that “Mommy doesn’t feel good” or “Mommy is sick today”.
 This should be sufficient enough for a toddler or young child to understand.
 As your child gets older, continue to share with them more details about your medical diagnosis and what it means to have chronic illness or pain.
 Be sure to share with your child, if you are unable to do something.
 Open and honest communication allows them to come to you with questions about your medical condition and helps them realize that you aren’t lazy.